Jannkar/turtle_nest/README.md

 ```

 * If your `${ROS_DISTRO}` env variable is not set, replace it with your ROS 2 distribution, such as `humble` or `jazzy`.
-* If you are using `rolling` distribution, you still need to build the package from the source.

 ## Usage
 To run the application, simply execute: